-- 1.4.5 Use EXTREME caution when backing up.
-LOOK BEHIND YOU!! - 1.4.6 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with defective guards, shields, or covers.
-Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.8 DO NOT change the engine governor settings or overspeed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage PTO before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop engine, wait for all moving parts to stop, and remove key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.
+- Be certain that the seat belt can be released quickly if the machine is driven or rolls into ponds of water. - Check carefully for overhead clearances (i.e. branches, doorways, and electrical wires) before driving under any objects and do not contact them. - 1.4.6 Use EXTREME caution when backing up.
+LOOK BEHIND YOU!! - 1.4.7 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.8 Never operate the mower with defective guards, shields, or covers.
+Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.9 DO NOT change the engine governor settings or overspeed the engine.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.10 Disengage PTO before starting engine. - 1.4.11 Start the engine carefully with feet well away from the blades. - 1.4.12 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.13 Stop engine, wait for all moving parts to stop, and remove key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.